Finding Time to Write: 3 Foolproof Ways to Write With a Busy Schedule

 - When it’s time, write!
 (Maybe that time is now!)

-After you’ve taken the time to write, celebrate with an accountability partner, and by sharing what you wrote in the comments section!
+After you’ve taken the time to write, celebrate with an accountability partner, and by sharing what you wrote in the practice box below!

-And when your time is up, comment on another writer’s post.
-Maybe you’ll find a new accountability partner to your writing community, or find inspiration for your next writing session!
+And when your time is up, comment on three other writers’ pieces.
+Maybe you’ll find a new accountability partner in your writing community, or find inspiration for your next writing session!